After-Tax 401(k) Money: Splitting It at Rollover for a Tax-Free Roth

 IRS Notice 2014-54 lets you split after-tax 401(k) contributions into a Roth IRA tax-free at separation, a move most plan participants never make.

-Before 2014, the IRS took the position that any distribution from a 401(k) had to be allocated proportionally between pre-tax and after-tax dollars.
-That meant you could not cherry-pick: if 15% of your account was after-tax, then 15% of every dollar you moved was after-tax, regardless of where it went.
+Before 2014, the IRS position was that any 401(k) distribution had to be allocated proportionally: if 15% of your account was after-tax, then 15% of every dollar you moved was after-tax, wherever it went.

 Notice 2014-54 changed that.
-When you take a single distribution at separation, you can now direct the two components to different destinations.
-The after-tax contributions go directly to a Roth IRA, with no tax due because those dollars were already taxed when you contributed them.
-The earnings that grew on top of those after-tax contributions, which are pre-tax in character, roll to a Traditional IRA.
-Clean, legal, and efficient.
+On a single distribution at separation, you can direct the two components to different destinations: after-tax contributions to a Roth IRA (already taxed, so nothing due) and everything else, including the earnings on those after-tax contributions, to a traditional IRA.

-• Earnings on after-tax contributions are pre-tax.
-This surprises people.
-You put in after-tax dollars, those dollars grew, but the growth is ordinary income when distributed.
-Only the contributions themselves move to Roth tax-free.
+• Earnings on after-tax contributions are pre-tax in character.
+Only the contributions themselves move to the Roth tax-free.

 How This Connects to the 401(k) Rollover Decision